aehrc/cvt2distilgpt2/README.md

+# CvT2DistilGPT2
-# CvT2DistilGPT2: Improving Chest X-Ray Report Generation by Leveraging Warm-Starting
+#### Improving Chest X-Ray Report Generation by Leveraging Warm-Starting
 - This repository houses the implementation of CvT2DistilGPT2 from [[1]](https://arxiv.org/abs/2201.09405).
 - CvT2DistilGPT2 is an encoder-to-decoder model that was developed for chest X-ray report generation.
 - Checkpoints for CvT2DistilGPT2 on MIMIC-CXR and IU X-Ray are available.
-- This implementation is general and could be used for any image captioning task.
+- This implementation could be adapted for any image captioning task by modifying the datamodule.

 |![](docs/figure.png)|